hectorzaragoza/Weather-Forecast-App/README.md

 ## Available Scripts

-You can visit the live deployment of the app at:
+You can visit the live deployment of the app at: TBD

 To run locally, please follow the next two steps: